ScrollPrize/awesome-scroll-tools/README.md

 - [Scroll compression and masking](https://github.com/OliverDaubney/vesuvius_basic_compression) by Olivier Daubney.
 Script to compress and mask scroll data, greatly reducing storage requirements!

+- [Mesh merging](https://github.com/schillij95/ThaumatoAnakalyptor/blob/main/ThaumatoAnakalyptor/mesh_merger.py) by Julian Schilliger.
+Merges multiple overlapping meshes into one continuous mesh.
+Flattening not included.
     - [Mesh merging prototype](https://gist.github.com/giorgioangel/b4cc56a5514335a2947adb058af2982b) by Giorgio Angelotti.
-Attempt to merge existing mesh of segments by projecting them in 2D and retriangulating in the plane.
+Different attempt to merge existing mesh of segments by projecting them in 2D and retriangulating in the plane.

 - [Meshing and chunking](https://discord.com/channels/1079907749569237093/1232307086952501313) by Santiago Pelufo